Skip to main content

 As they followed the fresh deer tracks into the woods, harvested corn fields opened around them, the light of dawn bathing the trees in a golden glow.
 The crisp cold air carried the faint scent of hickory, and their breaths puffed out in small clouds as they moved deliberately, their senses attuned to the rhythm of nature.

 “Damn!
 It’s cold this morning.”
-Texted Rodger.
+Whispered Rodger.

 The tracks led them to a small clearing, where a majestic buck stood, its antlers gleaming like a crown.
 The animal was perfectly still, its robust frame a testament to the resilience of life in the wild.
 The men exchanged a glance—a moment of unspoken understanding.